LANGUAGE:

 The most centralized process in the world won't result in successful localization if your company's infrastructure can’t support global operations.

-Consider your content management system (CMS), for example.
+Consider your content management system, for example:

 Review all the software programs you use for your domestic operations.
 Make sure you have: